Public Space CCTV Scheme

 The scheme makes specific arrangements for the provision of recordings for evidential purposes to the police.

-- CCTV code of practice 2011(pdf, 150KB) - Information on the code of conduct, purpose of the scheme and procedures involved in the scheme.
+- CCTV code of practice 2013(pdf, 348KB) - Information on the code of conduct, purpose of the scheme and procedures involved in the scheme.

-- Subject access request form(pdf, 226KB) (Data Protection Act 1998) - How you can find out what information, if any, is held about you on the CCTV System.
+- Subject access request form(pdf, 275KB) (Data Protection Act 1998) - Appendix C. How you can find out what information, if any, is held about you on the CCTV System.

 The London Borough of Richmond upon Thames also adheres to the principles contained in the CCTV Code of Practice published by the Information Commisioners Office.